replicatedhq/kurl.sh/src/markdown-pages/add-ons/ekco.md

 In order to allow for single node Rook clusters, the kURL install script will ease the pod anti-affinity rules for the Rook MDS daemons.
 Once the cluster is scaled beyond one node, EKCO will revert this change in anti-affinity and rebalance the MDS pods.
 This functionality can be disabled by setting the `ekco.rookShouldDisableReconcileMDSPlacement` property to `true`.

+### Contour

+The EKCO operator will forcefully delete Envoy pods that change from a ready state to one where the Envoy container is not ready and have been in that state for at least 5 minutes.
+This has been added to work around a [known issue](https://github.com/projectcontour/contour/issues/3192) that may be caused by resource contention.
+This functionality can be disabled by setting the `ekco.shouldDisableRestartFailedEnvoyPods` property to `true`.
+The duration can be adjusted by changing the `ekco.envoyPodsNotReadyDuration` property.

 ### TLS Certificate Rotation